Mdop269/stepper_from_angular/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Tasks
+1. create a main component of the stepper form with the angular stepper
+2. in each stepper there should be another component so in our case it is 3 ( userdetail, address, hobbies and interest)
+3. we should have validation of the inputs like email address and lenght
+4. when we save the form it should show all the preview and yeah when we save ( its optional ) and click on new page we should have back button with which it should fetch all the data of the last entry and it should show it there
+4. we should be able to show the data in angular table with the help of local storage and we should have delete and dialog action button
+5. in the table we should only see the userdetail and the address and hobbies interest should be shown in the dialog